Consensys/quorum/docs/How-To-Guides/add_node_examples.md

 ## Adding a Private Transaction Manager

 This is a simple example of adding a new Tessera instance to an existing network.
-For simplicity, the steps to add the Quorum note are omitted, but are those following in the IBFT example.
+For simplicity, the steps to add the Quorum node are omitted, but are those followed in the IBFT example.
 Here, a Tessera node is added without any of the discovery options specified, meaning that the IP Whitelist isn't used, nor is key discovery disabled.